Open All / Close All

 It is important to choose the correct Named Insured.
 The Named Insured has special rights and duties that are explained in the General Rules of the Insurance policy wording.
 The Named Insured is responsible for paying insurance premiums, and cheques for claims paid will be made out to the Named Insured.
 The named insured must be a individual(s) or organization that can legally enter into a contract and process financial transactions.

 Typically, the Named Insured will be the same as the person(s) or organization hosting the event and renting the venue and equipment.
 Do not put the venue, venue owner, or vendors as the named insured.
 There is a separate field below for entering the venue information.
-Once you have purchased the policy, you will receive a blank certificate of insurance that you can use to add venues and vendors as additional insureds or loss payees to your policy, as needed.
+Once you have purchased the policy, you will receive a certificate of insurance for your venue as well as access to Backstage, where you can issue additional certificates to vendors as additional insureds or loss payees to your policy, as needed.

 Individuals